javarb/notes/sessions/2018/october/Session_15.md

 ##### Constructor injection

-Other way to use our service into our controller is to create a constructor that receives the service and populate a local field.
+Other way to use our service into our controller is to create a constructor that receives the service and populate it into a local field.

 So, once we create the constructor, we can declare `BookService` field as final (by using `@Autowired` that isn't possible).
 And even, we don't need anymore to use `@Autowired` annotation at all as is showed following: